iurysza/module-graph/README.md

 ### Show me that graph!

-This is an example of using the plugin on an Android project with a multimodule setup.
+This is an example of using the plugin on an Android project with a multi-module setup.
 Here, the following configuration was used:

 ```kotlin